business man and woman shaking hands

 So here are some recommendations for dealing with higher-priced properties and unrealistic vendors.

-1. If the owner of the property wants to list at a high price, ask them about their priorities when it comes to results versus risking the reduction of enquiry.
+1. If the property owner wants to list at a high price, ask them about their priorities regarding results versus risking a reduction in enquiries.
 Highly-priced properties rarely create much enquiry.

-2. Most of the buyers in this market are familiar with the prevailing market conditions and price ranges.
-They will only inspect the property and make an offer when they believe the asking price is relatively aligned to the prevailing market conditions.
-They will not lift the telephone to make an enquiry with an overpriced listing.
+2. Most buyers in this market are familiar with the prevailing market conditions and price ranges.
+They will only inspect the property and make an offer when they believe the asking price is relatively aligned with those conditions.
+They will not pick up the telephone to make an enquiry about an overpriced listing.

 3. Give the seller of the property a comprehensive summation of the target market relative to the listing, and the prevailing price ranges relative to the target market.
 You will also need to make solid recommendations and observations regard the amount of local property enquiry and the best method of sale.
 Information and local market knowledge are the levers that will help you list the property correctly.